 Posted in Personal Injury on August 23, 2021

 Anytime a person sustains an injury caused by the careless or negligent actions of another individual or entity, they should be able to recover compensation for their losses.
 However, securing compensation can be challenging, particularly when going up against aggressive insurance carriers or at-fault parties.
 In order to prove liability in these cases, there must be sufficient evidence.
+Depending on the type of accident, for example a car accident vs. worker’s compensation accident, different evidence will be needed.
 Here, our Long Beach personal injury lawyers want to look at the most common types of evidence used in a personal injury case to prove fault and help victims recover total compensation for their losses.

 Evidence Gathered Right After the Incident